 Staff were aware of the importance of privacy and confidentiality.
-We noted that whilst the reception and waiting room area on the ground floor was open plan, staff were discreet in person and on the telephone, we were told patients were offered an alternative area to speak privately to staff should they wish.
+We noted that whilst the reception area was open plan, staff were discreet in person and on the telephone, we were told patients were offered an alternative area to speak privately should they wish.